wuxc/pywin32doc/md/win32gui.md

   - [EnumWindows](win32gui.md#win32guienumwindows)

-    Enumerates all top-level windows on the screen by passing the handle to each window, in turn, to an application-defined callback function.&nbsp;
+    Enumerates all top-level windows on the screen by passing the handle to each window, in turn, to an application-defined callback function\.&nbsp;

   - [EnumThreadWindows](win32gui.md#win32guienumthreadwindows)

-    Enumerates all top-level windows associated with a thread on the screen by passing the handle to each window, in turn, to an application-defined callback function.
+    Enumerates all top-level windows associated with a thread on the screen by passing the handle to each window, in turn, to an application-defined callback function\.
 EnumThreadWindows continues until the last top-level window associated with the thread is enumerated or the callback function returns FALSE&nbsp;

   - [EnumChildWindows](win32gui.md#win32guienumchildwindows)

-    Enumerates the child windows that belong to the specified parent window by passing the handle to each child window, in turn, to an application-defined callback function.
-EnumChildWindows continues until the last child window is enumerated or the callback function returns FALSE.&nbsp;
+    Enumerates the child windows that belong to the specified parent window by passing the handle to each child window, in turn, to an application-defined callback function\.
+EnumChildWindows continues until the last child window is enumerated or the callback function returns FALSE\.&nbsp;

   - [DialogBox](win32gui.md#win32guidialogbox)

-    Creates a modal dialog box.&nbsp;
+    Creates a modal dialog box\.&nbsp;

   - [DialogBoxParam](win32gui.md#win32guidialogboxparam)